0xPolygon/polygon-docs/docs/zkEVM/concepts/circom-intro-brief.md

 circom multiplier.circom --r1cs --c --wasm --sym
 ```

-After compiling the _.circom_ circuit, the compiler returns four files:
+After compiling the _.circom_ circuit, the compiler returns four files,

 - A file with the R1CS constraints (symbolic task)
 - A C++ program for computing values of the circuit wires (computational task)